DepriFromEarth/hdd-survival-guide/README.md

 I suggest using the portable versions of these programs.

-If you do not wish to use a program for whatever reason and just use the Windows tools to clean your system, continue here.
+If you do not wish to use a program for whatever reason and just use the Windows tools to clean your system, continue below.

 ## Cleanup

-- Open ```C:\prerequisites\sysinternals\Autoruns.exe``` and remove any unwanted programs such as game launchers.
-Remove all obsolete entries with a yellow label, run with ``C:\prerequisites\nsudo\NSudo.exe`` if you encounter any permission errors
+- Open Autoruns and remove any unwanted programs such as game launchers.
+Remove all obsolete entries with a yellow label, run with NSudo if you encounter any permission errors

 - Some locations you may want to review for leftover bloatware and unwanted shortcuts